JJ/hoborg/text/text.md

 him.
 Yes, I'll be telling you all my story in the army and why I'm a Captain and a Corporal at the same time, but be patient and all of you will be satisfied.
-Gummy, if you don't stop doing that right now I'm not going to act your puppet now or never.
+Gummy, if you don't stop doing that right now I'm not going to act as your puppet now or never.
 Really.

-So he was fighting for freedom in Cuba.
+What he was saying is that he was fighting for freedom in Cuba.
 He came back like this.
-OK, don't throw a tantrum, I'll start again.
+OK, don't throw a tantrum, I'll start again and tell the whole story straight.

 It was 1905 or 1906, and Gummy was a jobless musician in Chicago.
 Then everybody and his mother started talking about war this, war that,